ankitects/anki-manual/src/deck-options.md

 some notes had all their cards introduced and other notes had only one or two.
 Please see the "bury related" option below for more info.

-**New cards/day** tells Anki how many new cards you’d like introduced on each day you open the program.
-Missed days will not cause the cards to pile up.
-The limit applies to the current deck and subdecks.
-This means if "French" has a limit of 20 cards and "French::Lesson 1" and "French::Lesson 2" both have limits of 15 cards, you’ll get 15 cards from lesson 1 but only 5 cards from lesson 2.

-Studying new cards will temporarily increase the number of reviews you need to do a day, as freshly learnt material needs to be repeated a number of times before the delay between repetitions can increase appreciably.
-If you are consistently learning 20 new cards a day, you can expect your daily reviews to be roughly about 200 cards/day.
-You can decrease the reviews required by introducing fewer new cards each day, or by turning off new card display until your review burden decreases.
-More than one Anki user has excitedly studied hundreds of new cards over their first few days of using the program, and then become overwhelmed by the reviews required.

 **Graduating interval** is the delay between answering 'Good' on a card with no steps left, and seeing the card again.